 Walk the Trails at Arbor Hills Nature Preserve

 Take a walk, go for a jog, or head out on a hike at Arbor Hills Nature Preserve.
 This 200-acre park and trail system offers inviting recreation opportunities that encourage you to explore the outdoors.
 An off-road biking trail extends about 2.8 miles through the nature preserve, while a 3-mile unpaved trail caters to walkers only.
 Pets on leashes are welcome at Arbor Hills Nature Preserve.
 Guests also have access to restrooms, a covered pavilion, and a playground.
 Access the park at 6701 West Parker Road.

-No matter how you choose to spend your leisure time, the experiences listed above offer great ways to get to know Plano’s outdoors.
+No matter how you choose to spend your leisure time, the experiences listed above offer great ways to get to know the Plano, TX area.
+There are plenty of activities you can find in the area that will make an empty day, an adventure-filled one.
 What did you think about our list?
 Did we miss one of your favorite outdoor activities?
 Send us a message and tell us about it.
 We at Huffines Chevrolet Plano are always eager to share what we love about the Plano community with residents and visitors.